 "Taking back the tap" means reclaiming a more economical, ecological, equitable, and healthy way to drink water.
 Drinking bottled water is bad for your pocket book, bad for the planet, and sometimes bad for people too.
 Due to advocacy by the Sustainability Committee, student groups and others, Lane has "Taken Back the Tap" and stopped selling bottled water at the cafeteria, bookstore and in vending machines.

-- Retrofit PE locker room shower heads from a 2.5 gallon per minute flow rate to 1.5 gallons per minute.
+- Retrofitting PE locker room shower heads from a 2.5 gallon per minute flow rate to 1.5 gallons per minute.

-- Created signs for PE locker room shower area encouraging people to take shorter showers and save water.
+- Creating signs for PE locker room shower area encouraging people to take shorter showers and save water.

-- Conducted research and made proposals that have enabled the college to purchase dual flush and ultra-low flow toilets.
+- Conducting research and making proposals that have enabled the college to purchase dual flush and ultra-low flow toilets.